Software-Analytics-Visualisation-Team/andromeda-ansible/README.md

 4. **Job_conf.yml not loaded**
    If you already have a job_config: inline in your `galaxy.yml`, it won't load job_conf.yml.
 Comment it, or adjust your job_config.

+5. **Permission denied on /srv/galaxy/var/interactivetools_map.sqlite**
+   If you have some permission errors, try for example : `sudo -u galaxy_usr bash -lc 'touch /srv/galaxy/var/_perm_test && echo "WRITE_OK" || echo "WRITE_FAIL"'`.
+If the writing fails, `sudo chown -R galaxy_usr:galaxy_usr /srv/galaxy/var` and now the galaxy_usr should be       able to launch the Classviz Tool.

 ## Recapitulative Check List
 - [ ] Ensure you have the prerequisites